hjmr/LocalAudioTran-LLM-Summar/README.md

 2. Upload audio file (supported: mp3, wav, m4a)
 3. Click "Process Audio"
 4. View results in "Transcription" and "Summary" tabs
+5. Optional use the Clipboard to copy the summary as a text file
 ## Technical Details

 ### Transcription Flow